Gardens of Versailles: Water Problems

 Today, the museum of Versailles is still faced with water problems.
 During the Grandes Eaux, water is circulated by means of modern pumps from the Grand Canal to the reservoirs.
 Replenishment of the water lost due to evaporation comes from rainwater, which is collected in cisterns that are located throughout the gardens and diverted to the reservoirs and the Grand Canal.
-Assiduous husbanding of this resource by museum officials prevents tapping into the supply of potable water of the city of Versailles (Thompson, 2006).
+Assiduous husbanding of this resource by museum officials prevents tapping into the supply of potable water of the city of Versailles.

 In popular culture

 The creation of the gardens of Versailles is the context for the film A Little Chaos, directed by Alan Rickman and released in 2015, in which Kate Winslet plays a fictional landscape gardener, Matthias Schoenaerts plays André Le Nôtre and Rickman plays King Louis XIV.